ultrawideturbolife/loglytics/README.md

   );
 ```

-Now we can now move on to our fist usage of a `Loglytics` `mixin`.
+Now we can move on to our fist usage of a `Loglytics` `mixin`.
 As mentioned earlier, the `Loglytics` can be used without analytics.
 We do this by simply adding the `Loglytics` as a `mixin` to a class.
 Et voilá now we have all the log capabilities this package has to offer along with some very good basic default analytics.
 However, we want to use our own implementation in this example so we specify a generic argument for the `Loglytics` `mixin`.
 We use the name of the login `Analytics` implementation we jut made.
 This looks like the following:

 ```dart
 class LoginClass with Loglytics<LoginAnalytics> {}